cmiles/PointlessWaymarksProject/README.md

 The focus of this project is creating durable, rich, low maintenance, free, long-lasting, organized content that allows you to tell stories about the landscape, life, place,  history and nature.

 The Pointless Waymarks projects contains:
-  - The Pointless Waymarks CMS and (Local, Offline) Site Viewer (described below)
+  - The Pointless Waymarks CMS and (Local, Offline) Site Viewer (both described below)
-  - Tasks to support the Pointless Waymarks CMS including Memories Email, Photo Pickup and Garmin Connect Gpx Download (described below)
+  - Tasks/Console Apps to support the Pointless Waymarks CMS including Memories Email, Photo Pickup and Garmin Connect Gpx Download (described below)
-  - The Pointless Waymarks GeoTools - [README with Description and Screen Shots](PointlessWaymarks.GeoToolsGui/README.md) - a WPF GUI for GeoTagging and Feature Intersect Tagging Photographs and other content and managing Garmin Connect Downloads.
+  - The Pointless Waymarks GeoTools - [README with Description and Screen Shots](PointlessWaymarks.GeoToolsGui/README.md) - a WPF GUI for GeoTagging and Feature Intersect Tagging Photographs and managing Garmin Connect Downloads.

 Todo Lists, Idea Lists and a Development Log are [found in a DevNotes.md file that is versioned along with the code](/DevNotes.md).